brimdata/zync/README.md

 ```
 echo '{s:"hello,world"}' | zync produce -topic MyTopic -
 ```
-This transform the Zed input to Avro and posts it to the topic.
+This transforms the ZSON input to Avro and posts it to the topic.
-The consumer then converts the Avro back to Zed and displays it.
+The consumer then converts the Avro back to ZSON and displays it.

 > Hit Ctrl-C to interrupt `zync consume` as it will wait indefinitely
 > for data to arrive on the topic.